rene6502/keepass-secret/README.md

 ```

 ### Tagging
-A list of tags can be added to each entry.
+A list of tags can be added to each entry.\
 Example:
 ```
 secret-tags=taga,tagb
 ```
-In the export command the option -t/--tag can then be used to filter entries based on the tag.
+In the export command the option -t/--tag can then be used to filter entries based on the tag.\
 E.g. -t taga will export only those entries, which do have a taga in their tags list.

+### Namespace
+By default the exported secrets do not contain a namespace and therefore the namespace must be defined outside e.g. as parameter to the kubectl create/apply command.\
+By adding the optional field `secret-namespace` a comma separated list of namespaces can be defined.
+For each namespace the export will create a separate entry in the export file.

 ## Set fields of KeePass entry
 Create entry with set of fields.